|Robert Blake in 1976|

-Robert Blake will be remembered primarily for two reasons: his much-acclaimed role as the star of Baretta in the 1970s detective series, and the tragic May 4, 2001 shooting death of his wife, Bonny Lee Bakley outside a Studio City, California restaurant.
-Blake was accused of killing her, but was acquitted in a controversial 2005 trial.
+Robert Blake will be remembered primarily for two reasons: his much-acclaimed role as the star of Baretta in the 1970s detective series, and the tragic May 4, 2001 shooting death of his wife, Bonny Lee Bakley outside a Studio City, California restaurant. robert blake movies and tv shows was accused of killing her, but was acquitted in a controversial 2005 trial.
 Let's begin with his background and his rise to fame.

 Robert Blake was born Michael James Gubitosi on September 18, 1933 in Nuttley, New Jersey.
 HIs father, Giacomo (James) Gubitosi was an Italian immigrant and his mother, Elizabeth Catone, an Italian American.
 In 1930, James worked as a die setter, setting up equipment for a can manufacturer.

 James and Elizabeth were also vaudeville entertainers and they wanted their three children to be successful in show business.
-By 1936, two-year-old Robert was performing with his brother James and his sister Joan in a family vaudeville act called The Three Little Hillbillies.
+By 1936, two-year-old robert blake movies and tv shows was performing with his brother James and his sister Joan in a family vaudeville act called The Three Little Hillbillies.
 In 1938, the family moved to Los Angeles and the children worked as movie extras.

 In his early childhood, Blake was known as "Mickey Gubtosi."
 He launched his acting career as Toto in the 1939.
 MGM film Bridal Suite, starring Robert Young.
 At the age of five, young Mickey won a role in MGM's Our Gang series ( also known as Little Rascals).
 He appeared in the Our Gang short films from 1939 until 1944.